-His first coaching experience was as Salisbury's Defensive Coordinator in 1986.
-Next, Craig was selected to be the Head Coach at then Division I Radford University (1987-1990).
-Craig's Highlanders competed with teams such as Duke, North Carolina, Penn State, Notre Dame and Ohio State.
+After a year as Salisbury's Defensive Coordinator in 1986, Craig was named Head Coach at then Division I Radford University (1987-1990).
+Craig's Highlanders competed with Duke, North Carolina, Penn State, Notre Dame, and had wins over Lehigh and Ohio State.

 After finishing his MS at VA Tech, Craig became Technology Education teacher and Head Coach for Aberdeen HS in Harford County, Maryland (1995-1999).
 In 1995 he was awarded The Baltimore Sun's Harford County Coach of the Year after taking Aberdeen to their first county playoffs.
-More recently, Craig has coached boys and girls youth teams for Prince George's County Pride , helped as Assistant Coach for Northwestern HS in Prince George's County, and is now the Head Coach for St. Amselm's Abbey School in Washington, DC.
+Recently, Craig has coached boys and girls youth teams for Prince George's County Pride, helped as Assistant Coach for Northwestern HS in Prince George's County, and was Head Coach for St. Anselm's Abbey School in Washington, DC.

-Craig Tillmann Jr. is a Project Manger employed by CGI, providing IT training services to the Department of Commerce (20 years).
+Craig Tillmann Jr. is a Project Manager employed by CGI, providing IT training services to the Department of Commerce (23 years).
 He resides in Hyattsville, Maryland with his wife and three children.